Please note: the digital learning environment of this course can be found in Brightspace. For enrolment information, click here.

 Regulation retake passed exam

-- A. Henriksen, International Law, Oxford University Press, Oxford, 2017
+A. Henriksen, International Law, Oxford University Press, 2nd edition, Oxford, 2019.

 Recommended course materials